monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

         *   **Normal (1x):** Moves the robot one tile.
         *   **Express (2x):** Can move the robot up to two tiles.
 The movement is phased: the 2x belt moves the robot one tile, then the conveyor on the *new* tile activates to move it a second tile.
     *   **Hole:** If the robot ends its movement on a hole, it takes damage and respawns at the last visited repair station.
 If no station has been visited, this is likely a game-ending event.
+    *   **Lasers:** Stationary lasers attached to a wall that fire a beam perpendicularly away from the wall.
+The beam damages the first robot it encounters and is stopped by walls.
+Beams are always visible.
 *   **Walls:** Impassable barriers that block robot movement.
 They exist on the edges of tiles.

 ## 3. Technical Architecture & Design